eCook Meal

 COSY UP!

 Fill some bowls with the creamy pumpkin soup.
-Partially stir through the remaining cream and pesto so they create swirls.
+Partially stir through the remaining Cream and pesto so they create swirls.
 Serve with the cheesy broodjies on the side for dunking.
 Scrumptious, Chef!

 ROAST PUMPKIN PIECES